 Frequently Asked Plumbing Questions

-A: Your local water municipality may often alter the water pressure flowing throughout your area, in order to keep up with increased demand.
+Your local water municipality may often alter the water pressure flowing throughout your area.
+In order to keep up with increased demand.
 You might actually notice your water pressure being lower every so often as well.

-Q: Why is it important for the plumbing company I hire to have Workers’ Compensation insurance?
+Why is it important for the plumbing company I hire to have Workers’ Compensation Insurance?